What Exactly Are Bedsores?

 Examples of residents who are at risk for developing bedsores:

-- Residents confined to bed or chair for long periods of time.
+- Residents that are confined to bed or chair for long periods of time

 They are a likely sign of neglect.
 Medical experts advise that with appropriate care and equipment, bedsores are often easily preventable and completely treatable if found early.

-Some examples of care used to prevent them are:
+Some examples of care used to prevent bedsores are:

 - Proper nutrition and hydration